lesomnus/clade/README.md

 registry.hub.docker.com/library/gcc:12.2
         ghcr.io/my_name/my-gcc:12.2
 ```
 What happened?
 Where did *12.2* come from?
 Let's find out one by one.
-First, what `{ remoteTags | toSemver | semverLatest }` is?
-This is [pipeline expression](pipeline).
+First, what `( remoteTags | semverLatest )` is?
+This is [pipeline expression](https://github.com/lesomnus/pl).
 The result of the previous function becomes the argument of the next function.
-So it means, fetch the remote tag from `registry.hub.docker.com`, then convert the fetched strings into *Semver*, and take the latest version.
+So it means, fetch the tags from `registry.hub.docker.com`, then take the latest semver.
 That would be *12.2* at this point.
-What is `'{{ .Major }}.{{ .Minor }}'`?
-This is [golang templates](https://pkg.go.dev/text/template).
-The result of the pipeline is *Semver* type and it is passed to template.
+The result of the pipeline is *Semver* type and it is passed to pipeline in `tags` as a data and the result of the pipeline become result tags.

-If pipeline results more than one tag, CLade will generate more images from the same template.
+If there is more than one result of the `from` pipeline, *CLade* generates that many images.
 Let's create `my-gcc:12.X` for all gcc 12 versions using `semverMajorN` which filters last N major versions.
-Also if there are more than one tag template is provided, multiple tags will be created from the same image.
+Also if there are more than one *tag* or *tag* pipeline is provided, multiple tags will be created from the same image.

 ```yaml